ubcsip/Xnet/README.md

 # data benchmark
 Here we put all the Mnist and Mnist-M data in this repo.
 Just download the whole repo and run.

-All the six data benchmarks we collected and preprocessed will be released soon.
+All the six data benchmarks we collected and preprocessed can be found in https://github.com/ubcsip/research-datasets.

 # Environment